DoubekSeth/CS5350HW/README.md

-# CS5350HW1
+# CS5350
-Code for HW1 - Decision Trees
+Code for all my homework in CS 5350 Machine Learning HW1 - Decision Trees